Sparky-turned-Coder/excel_sql/README.md

-# Practice Projects using Excel and SQL
+# Excel from Beginner to Advanced
-Going to flexing my excel and sql muscles to gain a better grasp over both.
+Working our way through Udemy course "Microsoft Excel - Excel from Beginner to Advanced" by Kyle Pew.

 ## Tech Stack
 - Microsoft Excel
-- SQL

 ## Author
 Chris Jones